tk755/q/README.md

 # Usage

 - Below is the basic syntax for using `q`.
-For a full list of commands, run `q -h`.
+For a full list of commands and options, run `q -h`.

     ```
     q [command] TEXT [options]